-In coordination with Mayor Rahm Emanuel's, "Building a New Chicago" program and at Alderman Brookins' (21st Ward) request, I am providing you with information regarding a water construction project in your neighborhood.
+In coordination with Mayor Rahm Emanuel's, "Building a New Chicago" program and at Alderman Hairston's (5th Ward) request, I am providing you with information regarding a water construction project in your neighborhood.
 This is part of our approach to renewing our city's aging infrastructure.
 I see this as an opportunity to partner with you our customers.
 As part of this partnership, I want to be certain you are well informed about the project.
 You should know where to call if you have any questions or concerns.

-Our crews will soon be installing 4,643 feet of 8-inch water main in S. Loomis Boulevard, from W. 79th Street to W. 83rd Street, in S. Throop Street, from W. 79th Street to W. 81st Street, and in W. 81st Street, from S. Loomis Boulevard to S. Throop Street.
+Our crews will soon be installing 2,643 feet of 8-inch water main in S. Chappel Avenue, from E. 67th Street to E. 71st Street.
 The old pipe dates back to 1911, and needs to be replaced.

-We are coordinating with Alderman Brookins' office, and he has made clear we are to put great importance on your convenience and the quality of life in this neighborhood through the whole term of this project.
+We are coordinating with Alderman Hairston's office, and she has made clear we are to put great importance on your convenience and the quality of life in this neighborhood through the whole term of this project.
 Good communication is the key.